nelonoel/nelo.is/src/pages/writing/styling-better-focus-states/index.md

 <div class="demo">
 	<button class="btn btn--focus-visible">Click and focus me!</button>
 </div>
-<figcaption>Try clicking and tabbing to see improved behavior.</figcaption>
+<figcaption>Try clicking, then tabbing (or hitting the Shift key) to see improved behavior.</figcaption>

 #### ⭐️ Bonus tip: a better alternative to `outline`
 ```css